YurunChen/yurunchen.github.io/_pages/about.md

 # 🧐 About Me
 I am currently pursuing my Ph.D. at Zhejiang University.
-My research interests lie primarily in the areas of Large Language Model (LLM)/Agent security.
+My research interests lie primarily in the areas of LLM/Agent security.

 If you are interested in my work or would like to discuss potential academic cooperation, please feel free to contact me via email.